andreatramacere/adiabatic_exp_radio_gamma_delay/README.md

 This repository contains the notebooks reproduce the analysis published in the paper "Radio-γ-ray response in blazars as signature of adiabatic blob expansion"

+# Instructions to run the notebooks in the `jetset_sim_and_analysis`

 The notebooks and the code in the folder: `jetset_sim_and_analysis` reproduce the analysis presented in Section 2,3,4,5,7, and Appendix C.

-The notebooks and the code in the folder: `radio_gev_data_and_analysis` reproduce  the analysis presented in Section 6.

-# Instructions to run the notebooks in the `jetset_sim_and_analysis`
+For questions or support, please contact andrea.tramacere[at]gmail.com

-The version of jetset is 1.2.0rc11: https://github.com/andreatramacere/jetset/releases/tag/1.2.0rc11
+The version of jetset to use is 1.2.0rc11: https://github.com/andreatramacere/jetset/releases/tag/1.2.0rc11

 Since this is a pre-release, it is not published yet on conda and pip,